AlexiosTheSixth/swordofstelion-ascii/README.md

 # swordofstelion
-Archives of Kiverion: Sword of Stelion
+Archives of Kiverion: Sword of Stelion (Ascii edition)